 - Driving effective end to end communication

-Service Delivery means reliably delivering new or enhanced services as
+Service Delivery means reliably delivering new or enhanced services as planned and includes:

 - Accelerating service delivery